zokrezyl/ycetl/README.md

 ### multitype_handler

-The `multitype_handler` provides mechanisms to operate uniformly across different types, enabling the implementation of type-agnostic algorithms in the constexpr context.
-It uses template metaprogramming techniques to apply operations across the types in a `type_list`.
+The `multitype_handler` exists primarily to support the operations of `multitype_storage`.
+It provides mechanisms to operate uniformly across different types at compile-time, enabling type-safe operations within the constexpr context where traditional type erasure techniques are restricted.

+A crucial constraint in constexpr computation is that while casting to `void*` is theoretically possible, casting back from `void*` to a typed pointer (`static_cast<T*>`) is forbidden.
+This means standard type-erasure techniques that work at runtime fail in constexpr contexts.

 ```cpp
 template <template <typename> class Operation, typename TypeList>